How we came to be architectural metalwork experts, striving to be the best in our field

 Founded in 2010, The Ironwork Studio is built on our experience of practical architectural metalwork.
-We apply this to our designs, reports as well as our work with industry guideline development and training.
+We apply this to our designs and reports as well as our work with industry guideline development and training.

 Our enthusiasm for ironwork has enabled us to develop an extensive knowledge of materials, techniques and the history of ironwork which underpins all our work.